 - One set of color photographic images of the adjacent context; and

-- Two sets of complete, accurate, and scaled architectural plans or three-dimensional renderings sufficient to indicate the general exterior massing, composition, and design of the proposed work within its surroundings (in 11"x 17" format).
+- Set of complete, accurate, and scaled architectural plans or three-dimensional renderings sufficient to indicate the general exterior massing, composition, and design of the proposed work within its surroundings

 Required architectural plans include: